hadiamjad/Blocking-JavaScript-without-Breaking-the-Web/README.md

 ### 4. Running above methodology

 ##### Step 1: Run servers for all configurations
-> Make sure your docker build was successful and you are inside docker container after running `step 2` and `ls` command shows the content of this repository.
+> Make sure your docker build was successful.

 - Create new tmux session for running all server `tmux new -s server`.
 This will automatically join the session as well.